 \section{Introduction}

 In the last decade, so-called \emph{slit-slide-sew bijections} have been introduced in~\cite{Bet14} in order to explain combinatorial identities on forests and on plane quadrangulations with a boundary.
-They were then developed to broader of similar contexts: plane bipartite and quasibapartite maps~\cite{Bet20}, quadratic formulas for plane maps derived from the KP hierarchy~\cite{Lou19}, plane tight maps~\cite{BoGuMi24}, plane constellations and quasiconstellations~\cite{BeKo26}, plane maps whose edges are oriented~\cite{BeFuLo24arX}, plane bipartite maps with prescribed degrees~\cite{Sch25arX}.
+They were then developed to broader of similar contexts: plane bipartite and quasibipartite maps~\cite{Bet20}, quadratic formulas for plane maps derived from the KP hierarchy~\cite{Lou19}, plane tight maps~\cite{BoGuMi24}, plane constellations and quasiconstellations~\cite{BeKo26}, plane maps whose edges are oriented~\cite{BeFuLo24arX}, plane bipartite maps with prescribed degrees~\cite{Sch25arX}.

 These bijections interpret combinatorial identities on several classes of (possibly decorated) maps, which may usually be derived from known counting results.
-They however provide alternate proofs to those formulas and, usually, allow to recover them from simple to obtain initial conditions.
+They however provide alternate proofs to those formulas and, usually, enable to recover them from easy to obtain initial conditions.

 Planarity plays a crucial role in all the aforementioned works.
 In the present paper, we consider maps of positive genus, mainly toroidal maps.
 We will also restrict our attention in due course to unicellular maps, that is, maps with a unique face.
 Although the structure of these maps is simpler, they are, from a combinatorial point of view, quite rich, and have attracted a lot of attention in the past~\cite{Cha10,Cha11,BeCh11,Ber12,ChFeFu13}.